Quotients of del Pezzo surfaces of high degree: Del Pezzo surface of degree

-By Lemma \ref{fixedpoints} each cyclic subgroup $\CG_p \subset N$ has exactly two fixed points on $\pi_1(\XX)$ and two fixed points on $\pi_2(\XX)$ which are not fixed by any other element of the group $N$.
-Thus such a subgroup has exactly four fixed points on $\XX$.
 Hence the set of singular points of $\XX / N$ is the following: two $A_1$ points, one $A_2$ point, one $\frac{1}{3}(1,1)$ point, one $A_4$ point and one $\frac{1}{5}(1,1)$ point.
 Non-trivial elements of the group $N$ have only isolated fixed points.
 Thus